 By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
 This post contains no legal advice.
 The legal status surrounding Delta 8 THC, Delta 9 THC & Delta 10 THC is new and constantly changing.
 We continuously work hard to do our best to give you the most updated information.
-We recommend that you always check your current state’s laws or federal hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in South Carolina.
+We recommend you always check your current state or federal hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in South Carolina.
 The data in this post is not intended to diagnose, treat, cure or give any medical advice.
 Anyhow, do your own due diligence and always seek your doctor’s advice, especially if you are in doubt or are currently taking any prescription medications.
 Safer than sorry is always a great idea when consuming new products.

 Frequently Asked Questions (FAQs)

 Absolutely you can!
 And you can order various edibles.
 Anything from THC gummies, chocolate, tablets, and more.
-As long each edible do not have more than 0.30% Delta 9 THC and comes from the hemp plant, it can be sold legally.
+As long each edible does not have more than 0.30% Delta 9 THC and comes from the hemp plant, it can be sold legally.

 You cannot purchase any D10 or other cannabinoids unless you are 21.

 Delta 10 is not stronger than Delta 8 THC; it has different effects.
 D10 makes you more energized.

 Yes, you can buy D10 online in South Carolina or any other hemp-friendly state.

 As of now, the Food and Drug Administration hasn’t approved Delta 10.
 Neither is Delta 8 THC.
 We’re hopeful that all of that will change soon.